0xSobky/jekyll-now/_posts/2016-2-13-novel-deanonymization-techniques.md

     document.documentElement.appendChild(img);
 }('target@gmail.com'));
 {% endhighlight %}
-Note that I had reported this issue to the Google security team and it has been fixed a long time ago. ...end of story?
+Note that I had reported this issue to the Google security team, and it has been fixed a long time ago. ...end of story?
 Not so fast!

 They initially pushed a short-term fix by implementing a regex-based blacklist (on top of their permissive whilelist), where they don't generally allow redirections to any endpoint that ends with a file extension such as "`.jpg`", "`.js`", "`.ico`", et al!
 Which basically means, if you can find an open redirect on "[*.google.com](#)" or even some endpoint that points to an embeddable resource but doesn't end with a file extension, you still have a working exploit!
 Great, but what if you are just not lucky enough to find something like that?
 Oh, no worries, the fun never ends: